 Much like the UK, Japan has its own national healthcare system.
-The Japanese government boast of the first class treatment and affordability of the system, which has meant that Japanese people are living longer and longer.
+The Japanese government boast of their first-class medical treatment , which means Japanese people are living longer and longer.

-In Japan everyone has access to healthcare insurance regardless of pre-existing conditions or economic status.
+In Japan, everyone has access to healthcare regardless of pre-existing conditions or economic status.
 Patients can choose from any hospital nationwide.

-In Japan there is high-level care.
-Although thought of as an expensive country to travel in, their healthcare system is neither the most expensive nor the cheapest and has prices very similar to those of Australia or Canada.
+Although it’s thought of as an expensive country to travel in, its healthcare system is not the most expensive and has prices very similar to those of Australia or Canada.

 Things you should look for when buying travel insurance for Japan

 Valid in Japan: Obviously, the plan you purchase must be valid in Japan.
-There are no major plans that exclude Japan but you must ensure that you have worldwide cover or that you are planning a trip to Japan when you buy your policy.
+There are no major plans that exclude Japan but you must ensure that you have appropriate worldwide cover (for annual policies), or that you state Japan if you are buying a single trip policy.